simbo1905/thinbus-srp-js/README.md

 ## Release Notes

+Version 1.2.0

+1. Exposed `userId` on the javascript client session
+2. Added `getSessionKey` on the javascript client
+3. Changed the `getSessionKey(true)` java code to do hashing which matches the javascript and PHP versions.

 Version 1.1.1

 1. Added getters to be able to access the SRP paramaters outside of the anticipated login flow.